Transitioning to a Plant Based Diet

 Food is medicine in my world!
 I enjoy sharing nutritious, healing foods with my clients and educating them on the importance of gut health and how it relates to brain health and mental health.
 I strive to help people live healthier lives ... and truly enjoy making that an easier goal to achieve.

-My dad passed away in March of 2020 at the age of 95.
-My mom, who suffers from dementia and has had two strokes, is 89 and has recently been moved into a nursing home after living at home with me for 18 months.
+My dad passed away in March of 2020 at the age of 95 and my mom, who suffered a stroke and had dementia, passed away at age 89 in September of 2022.
+She was in a nursing home for the last few months of her life, after living at home with me for 18 months.
 They both continue to be my inspiration.